derrickclaye/fear-and-comfort/README.md

-# Team Fear & Comfort

-Project 2 Bootcamp (Team 9).

-# Team Members

-- Derrick Claye
-- Yourik Hacoupian
-- Sheldon Larmond
-- Alice Lin

-# Fear and Comfort Index
+## Fear and Comfort Index

-Creating a fear and comfort index using sentiment analysis and covid stats.
+Inspired by the Fear & Greed index, the Fear and Comfort index was created to measure the public's general feeling about Covid.
+The index was created using covid sentiment analysis and other covid related data.

-# Research Question
+### Research Question

 Can a Fear and Comfort Index be used to predict future movements of the stock market?